 In this blog I will only cover P&L items with flow measures like Balance Sheet concepts there are additional complexities for example you have to calculate and treat balances properly and not just simply aggregate.

-- Add this measure “Header Order” to you Report Structure Table:
+- Add this calculated column “Header Order” to you Report Structure Table:

 Header Order =